beckit/DHCP_121_macOS/README.md

 ## Overview
 RFC 3442 / DHCP option 121 static route support for MacOS with installer.

+##### Install instructions are near the end of this document in "To Install"

 DHCP option 121 provides the option for clients to obtain static route information from a DHCP server.
-Unfortunately, older versions of macOS do not natively handle option 121 routes.
+Unfortunately, older versions of macOS do not natively handle option 121 routes in a stock configuration.
+This software is intended to alleviate this condition.

+The software can be ran standalone (cron, etc.) or preferably via the DHCP plist provided.
+The installer will place the python script, install the DHCP option in the request array and install the DHCP plist so that the dhcp_121.py script is called at every interface status change, such as when WiFi goes down or ethernet is plugged in.

 El Capitan (a 2015 era version of macOS) brings in support for native DHCP option 121 decoding and makes this software obsolete for its intended use.
-It could be repurposed with the override file into supporting static routes on demand if the version check is removed.

 The data from a DHCP packet can be obtained well after the actual transaction transpired.
 The data includes the DHCP option codes present